Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 In this example, you should rest 2-5 minutes between each set of squats.
 While between efforts of bench press, the recommended rest is 60-120 seconds (or 1-2 minutes), just to give you a different look.

-Then you’re going to rest 3-4 minutes after your one set of deadlifts, although that’s probably a moot point by this time in the training session.
+Then you’re going to rest 3-4 minutes after your one set of deadlifts.
+Although that’s a moot point by this time in the training session because nothing follows and there is only one set.

 Another way you could see it written: